-47 What are the anti-money laundering compliance obligations placed on the art trade?
+48 What anti-money laundering (AML) compliance obligations are placed on the art trade?

-Pursuant to Law 4734/20, those who store, trade or act as intermediaries in the sale of fine art and antiquities valued at €10,000 or more are required to conduct customer due diligence - namely, identify the customer and beneficial owner and verify their identity, assess the purpose and intended nature of the business relationship and conduct ongoing monitoring.
+hose who store, trade or act as intermediaries in the sale of fine art and antiquities valued €10,000 or more are required to conduct customer due diligence, in other words: identify the customer and beneficial owner and verify their identity, assess the purpose and intended nature of the business relationship and conduct ongoing monitoring.

-Additionally, enhanced due diligence must be conducted where the transaction (1) is particularly complex, unusually large, conducted in an unusual manner or seems to lack an economic or lawful purpose, (2) relates to a cultural artefact and (3) involves a high-risk third country.
+Additionally, enhanced due diligence must be conducted where:

+(a) the transaction is particularly complex, unusually large, conducted in an unusual manner or seems to lack economic or lawful purpose;

+- (b) the transaction relates to a cultural artefact; and - (c) a high-risk third country is involved.

-In these instances, art market participants need to obtain more in-depth information about the client and the beneficial owner, and the source of funds.
-They also need to obtain senior management approval and conduct more frequent ongoing monitoring of the business relationship.
-In addition, they must ensure that any payments are made through an account in the name of the client or beneficial owner and that the account is held in a financial institution with adequate anti-money laundering controls.
+In these instances, art market participants need to: obtain more in-depth information in relation to the client and the beneficial owner, the source of funds, obtain senior management approval, conduct more frequent ongoing monitoring of the business relationship, ensure that any payments are made through an account in the name of the client or beneficial owner held in a financial institution with adequate anti-money laundering controls.

-Where an intermediary is involved, the above due diligence obligations must be conducted for both the intermediary and the end client.
+It is to be noted that, where an intermediary is involved, the above due diligence obligations must be conducted for both the intermediary and the end client.